ngiakhanh96/LeetCode/README.md

 Trie: Use to find the prefix words from the set of given words.
 May combine with Dfs, Dictionary, Min/Max Heap

-Dynamic Programming (DP): Can be realized by 2 approach: Bottom-up and Top-down with memoization (cache) *If f[i] only relies on f[i - 1], then maybe don't need cache for top-down approach *If f[i] relies on many i - 1, i - 2, ...(finite), then maybe need cache for top-down approach *If f[i] relies on all i - 1, i - 2, ..., 0, then maybe need cache even for bottom-up
+Dynamic Programming (DP): Can be realized by 2 approaches: Bottom-up and Top-down with memoization (cache) *If f[i] only relies on f[i - 1], then maybe don't need cache for both bottom-up and top-down approach More general case: see _650. f[i] only relies on f[i - j] (j < i and j satisfies a given condition), then don't need cache for top-down but need stack for bottom-up to calculate up
+*If f[i] relies on many i - 1, i - 2, ...(finite), then maybe need cache(with constant size) for top-down approach *If f[i] relies on all i - 1, i - 2, ..., 0, then maybe need cache even for bottom-up and top-down approach